Eyeglass All Product Installation and Upgrade Guides Publication

 Appliance Deployment steps :

-Step 1 : Install Centos or RHEL VM as per above requirements
+Step 1: Install Centos or RHEL VM as per the above requirements.

-Step 2 : Download RHEL/Centos RPM installer file: Download the correct run file to your VM using the 7.x or 8.x install file.
-Follow steps to download the installer https://www.supernaeyeglass.com/downloads and NOTE: You will need the password to download the RHEL licensed installer.
+Step 2: Download RHEL/Centos RPM installer file: Download the correct run file to your VM using the 8.x install file.
+Follow the steps to download the installer https://www.supernaeyeglass.com/downloads.

-Step 6: Edit the file /etc/sysconfig/selinux and set up the "SELINUX=permissive" parameter, after reboot the vm.
+Step 6: Edit the file /etc/sysconfig/selinux and set up the SELINUX=permissive parameter after rebooting the VM.

 RHEL 8.x